Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/docs/metadata-indicators.md

 }
 ```

-You can use this idea to build more complex indication experience based on the actual metdata state.
+You can use this idea to build more complex indication experience based on the actual metadata state.